xbmc/kodi-tv/src/content/article/important-kodi-forum-data-breach/index.md

   alt: An anonymous, hooded figure stares out from the screen, his face hidden in
     darkness.
 Zeroes and ones - binary - flood everywhere.
 ---
-**Updated 25th April** - all systems are now back on line - please see below.
+**Updated 25th April** - forum, wiki and paste systems are now back on line - please see below.

 *\----*